-Please take a few moments to complete the following checklist in order to ensure that you have provided all the necessary information in support of your application.
-Failure to submit sufficient information with your application may result in your application being deemed invalid.
-The planning authority will not start processing your application until it is valid.

-a) Have you provided a written description of the development to which it relates?.
-T Yes \leq No b) Have you provided the postal address of the land to which the development relates, or if the land in question T Yes \leq No has no postal address, a description of the location of the land?

-c) Have you provided the name and address of the applicant and, where an agent is acting on behalf of the T Yes \leq No applicant, the name and address of that agent.?

-d) Have you provided a location plan sufficient to identify the land to which it relates showing the situation of the T Yes \leq No land in relation to the locality and in particular in relation to neighbouring land? .
+Please take a few moments to complete the following checklist in order to ensure that you have provided all the r in support of your application.
+Failure to submit sufficient information with your application may result in your app invalid.
+The planning authority will not start processing your application until it is valid. a) Have you provided a written description of the development to which it relates?.
+T Yes \leq No b) Have you provided the postal address of the land to which the development relates, or if the land in question has no postal address, a description of the location of the land?
+T Yes \leq No c) Have you provided the name and address of the applicant and, where an agent is acting on behalf of the applicant, the name and address of that agent.?
+T Yes \leq No d) Have you provided a location plan sufficient to identify the land to which it relates showing the situation of the land in relation to the locality and in particular in relation to neighbouring land? .
 This should have a north point and be drawn to an identified scale.

-e) Have you provided a certificate of ownership?

-f) Have you provided the fee payable under the Fees Regulations?

-g) Have you provided any other plans as necessary?

-Continued on the next page

-A copy of the other plans and drawings or information necessary to describe the proposals (two must be selected).
+T yes \leq No e) Have you provided a certificate of ownership?
+T Yes \leq No f) Have you provided the fee payable under the Fees Regulations?
+T Yes \leq No g) Have you provided any other plans as necessary?
+T Yes \leq No Continued on the next page A copy of the other plans and drawings or information necessary to describe the proposals (two must be selected).
 You can attach these electronic documents later in the process.
 T Existing and Proposed elevations.

-T Existing and proposed floor plans.
+T Existing and proposed floor plans. \leq Cross sections.

-≤ Cross sections.

 T Site layout plan/Block plans (including access).
 T Roof plan.
 T Photographs and/or photomontages.
 Additional Surveys - for example a tree survey or habitat survey may be needed.
-In some instances you may need to submit a survey about the structural condition of the existing house or outbuilding.

-≤ Yes T No

-A Supporting Statement - you may wish to provide additional background information or justification for your Proposal.
+In some instances you may need to submit a survey about the structural condition of the existing house or outbuilding. \leq Yes T No A Supporting Statement - you may wish to provide additional background information or justification for your Proposal.
 This can be helpful and you should provide this in a single statement.
 This can be combined with a Design Statement if required.

-You must submit a fee with your application.
-Your application will not be able to be validated until the appropriate fee has been Received by the planning authority.

-Declare - For Householder Application

-I, the applicant/agent certify that this is an application for planning permission as described in this form and the accompanying Plans/drawings and additional information.

-Declaration Name: Mr Paul Sisi
+T Yes \leq No You must submit a fee with your application.
+Your application will not be able to be validated until the appropriate Received by the planning authority. ee has been Declare - For Householder Application I, the applicant/agent certify that this is an application for planning permission as described in this form and the a Plans/drawings and additional information. ccompanying Declaration Name: Mr Paul Sisi